Zdeno Chára: Post-retirement

 On 29 September 2025, Chára rejoined the Boston Bruins once again, now serving as a hockey operations adviser.
-Some of his responsibilities in this role include, strengthening communication between players and the coaching staff, attending practices, home games and providing off-ice development support for defencemen.
+Some of his responsibilities in this role include strengthening communication between players and the coaching staff, attending practices and home games, and providing off-ice development support for defencemen.

-On 6 October, the Bruins announced that they would retire Chára's number 33 on 15 January 2026.
+On 6 October, the Bruins announced that they would retire Chára's number 33 on 15 January 2026, becoming the first European to have his number retired by the team.

+On August 21, 2026, a farewell game "Zee's Final Shift" was played at Pavol Demitra Ice Stadium in Trenčín.
+The game was contested between the Boston Bruins Alumni Hockey Team and Team World.

 International play

-Chára represented Slovakia in 10 international tournaments, having played in the World Championships (1999, 2000, 2001, 2004, 2005, 2007, 2012) and the Winter Olympics (2006, 2010, 2014).
+Chára represented Slovakia in ten international tournaments, having played in the World Championships (1999, 2000, 2001, 2004, 2005, 2007, 2012) and the Winter Olympics (2006, 2010, 2014).
 He won a World Championship silver medal in 2000, later captaining Slovakia to his second silver medal in 2012.
 He also competed in the 2004 World Cup of Hockey for Slovakia and the 2016 World Cup of Hockey for Team Europe.

 During the 2014 Winter Olympics opening ceremony, Chára served as the flag bearer for Slovakia.

 In 2020, Chára was named into the IIHF All-Time Slovakia Team.